jsnaz/jsnaz.github.io/content/2020-03-20-audio-book/index.md

 ### Dashboard
 Using Tableau, I created a dashboard that would allow the management team to learn if the number of reviews the company receives has been growing.
-This also gives an at a glance snapshot of how the average review scores change overtime, the percentage breakdown of the type of reviews, and the percentage of people acquiring an audio who left a review.
+This also gives an at a glance snapshot of how the average review scores change overtime, the percentage breakdown of the type of reviews, and the percentage of people acquiring an audio book who left a review.

 ### Business Insights
 The dashboard provides insights about the reviews and sales business questions a business person could have.